Richard Southwell (Askeaton politician)

-Richard Southwell was an Irish politician.
+Richard Southwell (d. circa 1680) was an Irish politician.

 Birth and origins

 Richard was the only son of Thomas Southwell and his wife Elizabeth Starkey.
 His father was the 1st Baronet Southwell of Castle Mattress, County Limerick.
 His mother was the daughter of William Starkey.

 Political career and death

 In 1661, Southwell was elected to the Irish House of Commons for Askeaton in County Limerick, representing the borough until 1666.

 Marriage and children

 Southwell married Elizabeth O'Brien, daughter of Murrough O'Brien, 1st Earl of Inchiquin.
 They had five sons and two daughters.

 Death and succession

-Southwell died in September 1688.
+Southwell died before 1680 or 1681.
 Having predeceased his father, Southwell's oldest son Thomas succeeded his grandfather as baronet and was later elevated to the Peerage of Ireland as Baron Southwell.
 His third son William and his fifth son Richard sat both in the Parliament of Ireland.